-NN Architecture
+Inference: The NNVC 8.0 software is used for inference.

-What will be studied: ???
+Proponent: HUST, vivo.

-Proponent / Cross-checker: ??, ??.
+Cross-checker: TBA.

 Very Low Operational Point

 EE1-5: Study of the NN architecture at Very Low Operational Point

 In this test, a study on NN architecture for Very Low Operational Point, targeting complexity of 5kMAC/pixel is conducted.
 A combination of separable convolutions in fusion/transition block (JVET-AG0155) and filter configurations of JVET-AG0057 and JVET-AF0206 is jointly trained by proponents.
 A candidate architecture is shown in Figure EE1-5, its parameters may be changed to meet target complexity of 5kMAC/pixel and balance luma/chroma performance.
 Training is expected to follow LOP training strategy.